mgutz/gorazor/README.md

-# Razor
+# razor

-Razor is the Go port of the ASP.NET's Razor view engine.
+`razor` is the Go port of the ASP.NET's Razor view engine.

-This is a code generation library which converts Razor templates into Go functions.
+`razor` is a code generation library which converts Razor templates into Go functions.

 # Usage